Dakatalol/backpack-ranks/README.md

 1. In n8n, click **"Execute Workflow"** button (top right)
 2. Wait 5-10 seconds
-3. Check your Telegram - you should receive a formatted report! 📱
+3. Check your Telegram for a message! 📱

+**Note:** You'll only get a message if conditions are favorable (difficulty score < 95).
+To test regardless of conditions, temporarily change the IF node condition or run `python n8n_tracker.py` directly to see the output.

 ---